ACCESS FOR MUSEUM STAFF, FELLOWS AND INTERNS

 We invite our museum colleagues to use the Franke Reading Room as a quiet space for focused reading and writing projects away from the bustle of the curatorial offices.
 The front doors (next to the Grand Staircase) are always unlocked on Tuesdays and Wednesdays.
 If the front doors are locked, please use the staff entrance to the Research Center in the Photo & Media gallery 10 downstairs (between the Thorne Rooms and Paperweights).

-Library orientations are offered at 11:00 a.m. on the first Friday of the month.
-Please email firstname.lastname@example.org to request an invitation.
+In order to use the Libraries click-and-collect book retrieval system or make appointments to view special collections materials, new users must attend an orientation.
+Library orientations are offered at 11:00 a.m. on the first Wednesday of the month.
+Please complete this form to request a g-cal invitation.

 Input a keyword into the box and click Search to begin searching the online library catalog.